Guide: Porsche Goes All In - a Historical & Technical Appraisal of the Porsche 917 (1969)

 Background

-One day after the 1967 Le Mans 24 Hours had seen all previous records broken, the FIA announced a three-litre engine limit would be imposed on top flight Group 6 Prototypes from 1968 in an attempt to reduce speeds (the winning Ford GT Mk4 from 1967 had hit in excess of 230mph down the Mulsanne Straight).
+One day after the 1967 Le Mans 24 Hours had seen all previous records broken, the FIA announced a three-litre engine limit would be imposed on top flight Group 6 Prototypes from 1968.
+The drastic move was an attempt to reduce speeds with 1967’s race-winning Ford GT Mk4 having hit in excess of 230mph down the Mulsanne Straight.

-Whereas the Group 6 Protoype class (which had no minimum production requirement) would be forced to run engines no bigger than three-litre engines in 1968, the existing Group 4 Sports car class would remain in its current guise: 50 cars needed for homologation with engines of up to five-litres permitted.
+Whereas the Group 6 Protoype class (which had no minimum production requirement) would be forced to run engines no bigger than three-litres in 1968, the existing Group 4 Sports car class would remain in its existing guise: 50 cars needed for homologation with engines of up to five-litres permitted.

-Realising early on that crowds and sponsors wanted to see more big-engined cars, in April 1968 the FIA decided to stimulate entries into the Group 4 category where up to five-litres engines were permitted.
-The move was simple: they announced the 50-car homologation requirement would be slashed to just 25 units for 1969.
+Realising early on that crowds and sponsors wanted to see more big-engined cars, in April 1968 the FIA decided to try and stimulate entries into the Group 4 category with its up to five-litre engine rule.
+Their approach was simple: they announced the 50-car homologation requirement would be slashed to just 25 units for 1969.

 Over in Stuttgart, several weeks of deliberation followed with regard to which class should be pursued.
-On the one hand, Porsche’s under three-litre 907 / 908 had the pace to win on handling circuits, however, thanks to its effectiveness on power tracks, the five-litre Gulf GT40 (which despite all the latest bells and whistles was still a four-year old design) was expected to provide some seriously stiff opposition for overall 1968 championship honours.
+On the one hand, Porsche’s under three-litre 907 / 908 had the pace to win on handling circuits.
+However, thanks to its effectiveness on power tracks, the five-litre Gulf GT40 (which despite all the latest bells and whistles was still a four-year old design) was expected to provide seriously stiff opposition for overall 1968 championship honours.

-In July 1968, the decision was made: despite having only just finished the new three-litre, six and eight cylinder 908 Group 6 car, Porsche would begin to develop a brand new five-litre Flat 12-engined machine for the Group 4 Sports category.
+In July 1968, the decision was made: despite having only just finished the new 908 Group 6 car, Porsche would begin development of a brand new five-litre Flat 12-engined machine for the Group 4 Sports category.

 To offset some of the enormous expense involved in developing and building such a quantity of cars, the 917 would be available to anyone with enough money to buy one.